traysonkelii/boba-fettch/README.md

 ## Quick Start

-1. Add a `.env` file with the following content:
+1. Add a `.env` file to the `server` directory with the following contents:

 ```
 YELP_API_KEY="your_yelp_api_key"
 PORT=5000
 ```

-2. Run the `start.sh` command below
+2. Run the `start.sh` script

 ```
 bash start.sh